JKISoftware/JKI-Simple-Localization/README.md

 This library has just a handful of simple VIs required for use:

-- Initialize - Loads a dictionary file
+- Initialize - Loads a dictionary file.
-- Set Language - Sets/changes the desired target language
+- Set Language - Sets/changes the desired target language all registered VIs.
-- Register VI - Registers a VI who's front panel will be translated to the target language any time Set Language is called.
+- Register VI - Registers a VI whose front panel will be localized to the target language any time Set Language is called.
+- Set Language (By VI) - Sets/changes the desired target language of the VI without adding it to the registry.
-- Translate Phrase - allows translating a phrase from the default language to the target language, which is helpful for passing text in the default (programmers language) programmatically to dialogs (which should be displayed in the target/translated language).
+- Get Localized Phrase - allows translating a phrase from the default language to the target language, which is helpful for passing text in the default (programmers language) programmatically to dialogs (which should be displayed in the target/translated language).
+- Get Languages - Gets all languages configured in the dictionary file.

 ### Palette